andyttran/guide_to_algorithms/README.md

 Same with algorithms and data structures.
 There is a structure to the topics that you can learn that will greatly improve your understanding if you progress through the algorithms.
 Here are the steps I suggest you follow:

 1. Learn to evaluate efficiency (complexity) of algorithms
-2. Develop a process for problem solving
+2. Develop a process for problem-solving
 3. Learn basic algorithm patterns
 4. Learn basic data structures
 5. Put into practice